What is Hop Latent Viroid (HLVd)?

 - Reduced yield: HLVd can significantly reduce cannabis crop yield.
 There is the possibility that the viroid will interfere with the plant’s ability to produce flowers, causing the plant to produce fewer and/or smaller buds.

-- Stem abnormalities: HLVd may cause swollen, twisting, or cracked stems in cannabis plants.
+- Stem abnormalities: HLVd may cause swollen, twisted, or cracked stems in cannabis plants.
 This causes the plant’s structure to be weakened and unhealthy, resulting in the yellowing of the leaves and a higher susceptibility to other diseases and environmental stressors.

 - Reduced potency: The potency of cannabis plants can be reduced by HLVd.
 The viroid can affect the production of cannabinoids and terpenes, which provide the plant’s psychoactive and medicinal properties.